6 Tips to Prepare Your Dog for Hunting Season

 “Who wants to go far … take care of his mount!”.

-Stings, bites
+Stings, Bites

 Your companion is likely to have bad encounters during his hunting day: – vipers, bees, wasps, hornets, etc. A dog is bitten by a viper and generally stops hunting and goes to find his master, quite sheepish.
 He is shot.
 Bites occur 60% on the muzzle and 40% on the legs.
 But it is very difficult to spot a trace of a viper bite.

 Consequently, the main thing is to observe your dog for 15-20 minutes.
 If his condition does not improve, it is not “a sudden change” and action must be taken!
-If possible refresh the dog whose race has accelerated blood circulation (which promotes the spread of venom), by bathing it.
+If possible, refresh the dog whose race has accelerated blood circulation (which promotes the spread of venom), by bathing it.

-There is no need to resort to ASPI-VENOM which will have no effect on skin covered with hair.
+There is no need to resort to ASPI-VENOM which has no effect on skin covered with hair.
 The only solution is to take your dog immediately to the nearest veterinarian.
 A bee, wasp, or hornet sting generally has no consequence, except in the mouth or if it involves multiple stings.
 If the dog reacts badly, the advice is the same as for the viper.

-Wound care
+Wound Care

 Always have a first aid kit in your car that contains: